acg/python-percentcoding/README.md

 When decoding, if an invalid hex sequence is encountered (eg `"%az"`), it is copied as-is.

 Per the spec, Unicode and UTF-8 strings are encoded byte-wise, resulting in an ASCII string.
-When decoding, the result is also an ASCII string, which may need to be converted back to Unicode using the Python string method `decode`:
+When decoding, the result is also an ASCII string, which if originally Unicode can be recovered using the Python string method `decode`:

     unquote(s).decode('utf8')

 ## Installation ##